MHA to study amending law to make it easier to establish renovation fraud

-Law and Home Affairs Minister K. Shanmugam said on Monday (July 4) that renovation fraud generally involves contractors inducing victims to make payment for promised renovation works, which are either partially completed, or not carried out at all.
+Law and Home Affairs Minister K. Shanmugam said yesterday that renovation fraud generally involves contractors inducing victims to make payment for promised renovation works, which are either partially completed or not carried out at all.

 "In most of these cases, the contractors become uncontactable after collecting payment, or provide excuses to explain why they are unable to complete the promised works," he added in a written reply to parliamentary questions.